dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 ## 1.1.
 Usage

 Of course this is strictly Windows code.
-And [this is **VS Code** project](https://github.com/DBJDBJ/kernel_ms_stl).
-If you are reading this, it is safe to assume you know how to use VS Code to do C++ builds.
-Thus you will know how to adjust the `.vscode` folder to your situation.
-There is also clean.cmd; hint: it clears the [cruft](https://en.wikipedia.org/wiki/Cruft#:~:text=Cruft%20is%20a%20jargon%20word,dysfunctional%20elements%20in%20computer%20software.) left after the builds.

-You can put your own code in the `program.cpp`.
-Function `extern "C" int program (int argc , char ** argv )` is where the user code starts.
-It is called from a micro framework where the full SEH handling is implemented.

-If SEH exception is raised that is caught inside `dbj_main`, and new "minidump" dmp file is created.
+If SEH exception is raised, it is caught and new "minidump" dmp file is created.
 You are informed where is it saved; what is the full path.
-Since SEH is intrinsic to Windows and CL.exe, that `dbj_main` always works and catches all potential SE's.
+Since SEH is intrinsic to Windows and CL.exe, that always works and catches all potential SE's.

-To open that file you need **Visual Studio**.
+To open that minidump file you need **Visual Studio**.
 After which [in the upper right corner](https://docs.microsoft.com/en-us/visualstudio/debugger/using-dump-files?view=vs-2019), you will spot the link to the native debugging entitled ["Debug With Native Only"](https://docs.microsoft.com/en-us/visualstudio/debugger/media/dbg_dump_summarypage.png?view=vs-2019).
 Click on that and soon you will be pushed to the point where the actual C++ or SEH exception was thrown from.
 Thus you need Visual Studio too.

 ![vstudio_minidump_dialogue](https://docs.microsoft.com/en-us/visualstudio/debugger/media/dbg_dump_summarypage.png?view=vs-2019)